tlevine/www.thomaslevine.com/README.md

 ## To do

-* Make sure links are correct.
+* After I compile, I want to make sure links are correct.
-* Style the articles.
-+ Decide on the navigation bar icons.
-* Make the ! index article boxes more interesting
-+ Remove in-contact-card / links
+* When I click on the first article in the `/!` section, it should be clear that the change has changed.
+* Prune the random email addresses so that only awesome ones come up.

 ## Quick Start